| ||Description | Adaptation | Properties and uses | Agronomy | Pest management | Marketing | World production and consumption

 Crop samples must be free of rodent droppings and have very low foreign material (2 per cent).
 If samples have greater than 5 per cent split fruit, the shipment is usually discounted by the buyer.

 Producers find weed control is a serious limitation to coriander production.
 Because of coriander’s slow emergence, weed competition may be a serious problem.
-Edge herbicide is registered to control annual grassy weeds and annual broadleaf weeds and is applied and incorporated pre-planting.
-Poast Ultra and Centurion are also registered to control various grassy weeds.
 The control of perennial weeds is very difficult.
-Lorox L and Lorox DF are registered for post-emergent control of wild mustard in coriander.

 Diseases can also be a serious problem in a coriander crop.
 Seedling rot and damping-off can reduce emergence of the new crop.
-Maxim 480FS is a registered seed treatment for the control of seed and soil-borne diseases caused by Fusarium spp. and Rhizoctonia (but not Pythium or Phytophthora).
+There are registered seed treatments for the control of seed and soil-borne diseases caused by Fusarium spp. and Rhizoctonia (but not Pythium or Phytophthora).
 Crop rotations out of the carrot family for several years can help reduce disease problems.

 Aster yellows is a virus-like disease that occurs in many crops, including many other members of the carrot family.
 Aster yellows-infected plants may be yellowed and may have malformed floral parts.
 Infected plants are often rendered sterile and may be taller than healthy plants.
 The disease results in the discolouration of the plant’s reproductive organs and results in severely reduced seed set.